urielbochi/to-do-list-js/README.md

-# Task List Angular
+# [💻] Task List | To do List

-Desenvolvido para praticar Angular.
-Adicione uma tarefa, salve a lista e remova-a quando finalizar :)
+To do list / task list desenvolvidas para estudo de manipulação.

+* Javascript Vanilla
+* Angular
+* React